PseudoDevs/IamGhost/FATAL11.md

-Last updated: 2024-04-02 19:19:58
+Last updated: 2024-04-02 19:20:32
-Random Quote: His lack of education is more than compensated for by his keenly developed moral bankruptcy. - Woody Allen
+Random Quote: Freedom is what you do with what's been done to you. - Jean-Paul Sartre